Customs and Border Protection attempts to end business with contractor involved in data breach

 The company was found ineligible for federal contracting based "upon adequate evidence of conduct indicating a lack of business honesty or integrity, or a lack of business integrity" or other pending investigations, according to the records.

 The Washington Post first reported on the federal suspension.
-CNN has reached out to Perceptics and CBP for comment.
+Casey Self, a spokeswoman for Perceptics, defended the company's record.

+"Perceptics and its management categorically denies any illegal or unethical behavior, and we stand ready to meet to discuss this with the government in any setting and to demonstrate our support of the CBP mission," she said.
+CNN has reached out to CBP for comment.

 CNN reported last month that at least 50,000 American license plate numbers were made available on the dark web after the data breach, according to a CNN analysis of the hacked data.
 The company was never authorized to keep the information, the agency told CNN at the time.